 Getting Started with Visual Basic

 Once the project has been created, you will see a screen like the one illustrated below.
 The form design window takes up most of the screen, and contains a single form labelled Form1.
-On the right of the screen you will see the Solution Explorer window and the Properties window.
+On the right of the screen you will see the Solution Explorer window.

 A Visual Basic project is a collection of files related to a single program.
 The project will produce some compiled output (e.g. an executable program or class library), and will include files containing source code and documentation.
 To create our simple "Hello World!" program, we will be placing a single control on the form and adding some program code to it.
 We will also change some of the form's properties to make the application look a bit more professional.